vuestorefront/vue-storefront/docs/guide/cookbook/theme.md

 #### 58. _Onboard_ in `theme` `blocks`

-- Go to `./src/themes/degi/components/theme/blocks/Home/Onboard.vue` and create it as follows :
+- Go to `./src/themes/degi/components/theme/blocks/Home/Onboard.vue` and fix it as follows :

 <div id="d-home-onboard">